In my opinion there are a few characteristics that make for a perfect holiday appetizer:

 The key part of this topping is to not overcook the apples or they will just turn to mush.

-You can either assemble these in advance or line it up like an appetizer bar and let people build their own.
+You can either assemble these Sweet Potato Rounds in advance or line it up like an appetizer bar and let people build their own.

 I like to garnish the yogurt version with chives and the apple version with fresh sage (go light on the sage)!

-If you are on the hunt for a little holiday appetizer, this one is great.
-It fits all the requirements and is so easy to make, plus easy to multiply depending on how many you are feeding!
+If you are on the hunt for a little holiday appetizer, these Sweet Potato Rounds are great.
+This recipe fits all the requirements and is so easy to make, plus easy to multiply depending on how many you are feeding!